 Biennial and Triennial Timeshares

 Some timeshares allow for annual usage every year, while a biennial timeshare offers usage every other year.
 A “use year” is either even or odd, depending on whether the year ends in an even or odd number.
 There are also triennial contracts as well, which means you can use your ownership every third year.
 The benefit of this type of timeshare is they are less expensive to buy and maintain.

 Why Do People Buy Timeshares?

 Timeshares offer so much more than a typical hotel stay.
 Just the difference in space is incomparable.
 Typically, a hotel room is simply a bed or two, a tiny common area, and a small bathroom.
-A timeshare is basically like a home away from home.
+A timeshare vacation is basically like a home away from home.
 When you buy a timeshare, you get private bedrooms, large common areas, a kitchen, and often a balcony that offers a scenic view.

 While the accommodations and amenities of a timeshare resort outweigh that of a hotel or Airbnb, timeshare buyers also enjoy the savings associated with ownership.
 Our Savings Comparison Calculator features the savings you can achieve on every timeshare posted for sale on the resort marketplace.
 With these shares, you are paying for tomorrow’s vacations at today’s prices and can guarantee vacation time.
-In addition, you can rent your points or week out to cover maintenance fees if you don’t use them.
+In addition, you can rent your points or week out to cover annual maintenance fees if you don’t use them.

 Another reason why people buy timeshares is that they are usually located in the most popular vacation destinations in the world.
 For example, Disney Vacation Club has the most desirable family-friendly destinations in Orlando, California, Hilton Head and more.
 Other brands like Wyndham or Marriott are splayed out even further across the globe, making them popular for world travelers.
 A timeshare offers you the option of where you actually want to vacation.

 Timeshares Vs. Hotels Vs. Airbnb